-The 2017 Monitoring Report concluded that the adjusted morning (AM) inbound count totaled 3,202 vehicles.
-This number is 237 vehicles below the baseline, the 90% confidence interval, and does not represent a significant AM inbound traffic increase.
-The afternoon (PM) outbound count totaled 3,324 vehicles.
-This number is also below the 90% confidence interval by 231 vehicles and below the one-percent established trigger by 267 vehicles.
+The 2018 Monitoring Report concluded that the adjusted morning (AM) inbound count totaled 3,370 vehicles.
+This number is 69 vehicles below the upper boundary of the 90% confidence interval and 105 vehicles below the one-percent established trigger, and does not represent a significant AM inbound traffic increase.
+The afternoon (PM) outbound count totaled 3,450 vehicles.
+This number is also 105 vehicles below the upper boundary of the 90% confidence interval and 141 vehicles below the one-percent established trigger.
 Trip credits submitted by Stanford were not applied as the vehicle counts were below the thresholds in this reporting period.
-Therefore no additional mitigation is required.
-The 2017 traffic monitoring cordon locations used for traffic monitoring are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in March 2017, are provided in Appendix D of this annual report.
-GUP Condition H: Parking During AR 17 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C- 3) and Figure 5.
+Stanford is in compliance with the traffic monitoring conditions and therefore, no additional mitigation is required.

+The 2018 traffic monitoring cordon locations used for traffic monitoring are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in May 2018, are provided in Appendix D of this annual report.

+GUP Condition H: Parking

+During AR 18 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C-3) and Figure 5.
 As indicated in this Annual Report, several parking projects were implemented.
 The cumulative change in the parking inventory remains significantly under the cap set for the 2000 GUP, which allowed a total increase campus-wide of 2,300 spaces.
-With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 3,362 spaces.
-GUP Condition I: Parks and Recreation Facilities Construction of C2/Arastradero Trail : Construction and trail improvements were completed and the trail was dedicated in November 2013.
+With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 4,029 spaces.

+GUP Condition I: Parks and Recreation Facilities

+Construction of C2/Arastradero Trail: Construction and trail improvements were completed and the trail was dedicated in November 2013.
 The trail links to the Pearson-Arastradero Preserve.

-San Mateo County and Stanford did not reach agreement for the San Mateo C1 segment and in February 2012, Stanford paid the County approximately \$10.3 million.
+San Mateo County and Stanford did not reach agreement for the San Mateo C1 segment and in February 2012, Stanford paid County of Santa Clara approximately \$10.3 million.
 In August 2012, the County issued a request for applications for projects that would serve as alternative mitigation measures to address the loss of recreational facilities on the Stanford campus.
 The County received 15 project applications from six local agencies.
 The Board of Supervisors declared its intent to fund six of the 15 projects, including \$4.5 million to Stanford to construct a perimeter trail along El Camino Real and Stanford Avenue frontages.
+Stanford subsequently did not accept the grant award for the Stanford Perimeter trail, which was opened to the public in April 2016.
 The Board also directed County Administration to negotiate projects agreements for the selected projects and submit approval to the Board consistent with the requirements of CEQA.
-The Stanford Perimeter Trail was approved in December 2014 and completed and open to the public in April 2016.

 III.
-Overview of Monitoring During Seventeenth Year
+Overview of Monitoring During Eighteenth Year